cashtokens/cashtokens/readme.md

 Because token category IDs can be known prior to their creation, it is straightforward to create ecosystems of contracts that are mutually-aware of each other's tracking token category ID(s).

-Notably, tracking tokens also allow for a significant contract-size and application-layer optimization: a covenant's internal state can be written to it's tracking token's `commitment`, **allowing the locking bytecode of many contracts to remain unchanged across transactions**.
+Notably, tracking tokens also allow for a significant contract-size and application-layer optimization: a covenant's internal state can be written to its tracking token's `commitment`, **allowing the locking bytecode of covenants to remain unchanged across transactions**.

 ### Depository Child Covenants